 - Horizon line (you can rotate the image with the dashed boxed seen under “history” in the blue rectangle area highlighted on the right side of the screenshot below)

 The goal is to always get it right in the camera.
 If it’s not perfect at least it’ll be close to what I want, thus cutting down on editing time.
 As months and years go by and you familiarize yourself with the program, your editing style may change.
 Or perhaps you’ve been in the industry for years and have developed a style you’re already comfortable with.
 No matter what, photography is a journey and everyone’s edit technique in the Develop mode is sure to vary.

 Rate and Filter as I Edit Images

 Lightroom has so many wonderful tools for rating images.
-They have built in tools to help notate what’s a top-notch image, or a select, or color coding system for your own purposes.
-There’s two main systems I use for Lightroom:
+They have built-in tools to help notate what’s a top-notch image, or a select, or color-coding system for your own purposes.
+There are two main systems I use for Lightroom:

 - Stars: I rarely rate anything below a 4 or 5 star image, but if I love the image I’ll give it a 4 or 5 star depending on my reaction to it.
 This is useful if I want to view the images later on and quickly identify the standouts.
 A starred image is noted in yellow, below.